 - Cancelled (Approved): Application was cancelled after UROP staff had already approved it.

 - Cancelled (Admin Review): Application was cancelled while still under review by UROP staff.

 - Cancelled (Draft): Application was cancelled by the student before submission for faculty and department review.

 - Expired: The student had created an application that never reached a final status (e.g. approved or cancelled).

 NOTE: when applications are returned to the student, s/he must initiate a new application and resubmit it to change the funding type or correct errors/omissions.
 Students will not be able to initiate a new application after the UROP deadline for the given term has passed.

-Please note: the the system is NOT available between the hours of 1 a.m. and 5 a.m.
+The system is NOT available between the hours of 1 a.m. and 5 a.m.
 EDT due to regularly scheduled server maintenance.

 Should you encounter any other error messages when using the online system, please copy and paste the text of the message into an email to UROP staff at: email@example.com, so that we can troubleshoot the issue and get you back online as quickly as possible.